 Recently we discovered RSM games and have been incorporating them into our weekly math routine.
-Right Start Math games is a great addition to any math program…but it’s not without its flaws.
-As a visual person I’d love to see more pictures and videos showing me how to play some of these games.
-It’s very word-y, so just know that if you are a visual person it can take a while to really grasp the steps for each game.
+Right Start Math games are a great addition to any math program…but it’s not without its flaws.
+As a visual person, I’d love to see more pictures and videos showing me how to play some of these games.
+It’s very wordy, so just know that if you are a visual person it can take a while to really grasp the steps for each game.
 And there are over 300 of them in this one book!

 How to Play the Column Addition Game

 This is a fairly easy game to play and doesn’t require basic skills beyond addition.
-This game is great for addition review even if your student is well into decimals, fraction, or pre-algebra.
+This game is great for addition review even if your student is well into decimals, fractions, or pre-algebra.

 - There should be two players to make this game fun.